 Online courses are popping up everywhere and we understand that the flexibility of them can be very attractive to many students.

-However, it is worth slowing down and taking a look at the pros and cons of online courses when comparing them to on-campus learning and the experience that comes with it.
-So, we decided to dive right in and compare online vs on-campus learning in 5 areas students often ask about.
+However, it's worth slowing down and taking a look at the pros and cons of online courses against on-campus learning and the experience that comes with it.
+Every students journey looks different, some might prefer the ease of flexibility that online learning offers, others love the chance collaborate face to face with staff and students, the variables of learning are endless.
+So, we decided to dive right in and compare online and on-campus learning in 5 areas students often ask about.

-One of the attractive reasons for choosing to study online is for the flexibility; the ability to learn from home when you like sounds very tempting.
+One of the attractive reasons students choose to study online is for the flexibility - learning from home when you like sounds tempting.
 However, this can often lead to more distractions and a major lack of motivation.
 On-campus learning means you will have minimal distractions around you, be able to participate in discussions, and have an industry professional tutor standing right in front of you.

 What you will often find is that you will be able to get much more done in the small amount of time spent in the classroom than the amount you will get done at home trying to motivate yourself.
 Not to mention, you will be in a room with like-minded people that will allow you to vibe off each other’s energy and get you excited about the tasks at hand.

-Online studying will allow you to study on the go.
-You can pop the ear phones in and quickly write down a few notes required for that next assignment.
+Online studying gives those with busy schedules the chance to learn on the move.
 The only problem with this method is that it takes away from the live discussion had in the classroom with the future workers of the industry.
-The people in your class on campus will be your colleagues and associates for your entire career.

 On-campus study allows you to spend a dedicated amount of hours per week building relationships and is the beginning of your extremely valuable network moving forward into the industry.
 Your professional and experienced lecturers will also be your most valuable asset and a VIP in your future contact list.
 They have already established themselves as key figures in their field and are committed to helping you shape your future career.